denten-books/plain-text/main.md

 imagine people took *that* sort of art seriously.
 The soap opera effect elicits a similar response in recently made films.

-The technology behind MCFI was devoloped in response to motion blur particular to flat panel liquid crystal displays (LCDs).
-LCDs work by passing light through a liquid cristal medium, sandwhiched between two polarized light filters, rotated at 90 degrees to each other.
-As light enters through one side, it twists following the slightly curved molecular structure of the crystal, passing through both filters.
-The structure unwinds when it recieves an electircal current, effectively blocking the light from passing through.
-By these means, a series of small pin-hole-like pixels can be turned on and off to create shapes, letters, and images on the screen.
+The technology behind MCFI was developed in response to motion blur particular to flat panel liquid crystal displays (LCDs).
+LCDs work by passing light through a liquid crystal medium, sandwiched between two polarized light filters, rotated at 90 degrees to each other.
+As light enters through one side, it twists following the slightly curved molecular structure of the crystal, allowing the beam to rotate and to pass through both sides.
+The structure unwinds when it receives an electrical current, effectively blocking the light from passing through the medium.
+By these means, a series of small pin-hole-like pixels can be turned on and off to create shapes, letters, and images on the screen [See @mishima2004].

-Traditional film projectors advance from one frame to the next at a rate of 24 times each second to match the rate at which the film is capture by

-which affects the plarization of the the
+Traditional film projectors advance from one frame to the next at a rate of 24 times each second to match the rate at which the film is captured by traditional film cameras.
+The projector's light flickers two to three times per frame to produce the effect of continuous motion, giving the projector a "refresh rate" of 48-72 cycles per second, or Hertz (Hz).
+Without this strobing effect, under continuous light, the secession of frames moving past the light would appear as a blurry streak of undifferentiated images.
+An image persists in the human visual field for about 16 milliseconds after cessation a stimulus, giving humans the temporal resolution of around 60 images per second.

-Gaps that allow the brain to fill it.
-Striation.
-Preserving striation.
+Consequently, an average person begins to reach the state of "critical flicker fusion," where the strobe light is noticeable, at refresh rates lower that 60Hz.
+At higher rates, the strobing light is no longer noticeable.
+Instead, the image persists through gaps between the frames to create the illusion of continuous motion [@coltheart, @efron1973, @brannan1992].
+An LCD screen mimics the action of the analog projector by refreshing the screen at intervals between 60 and 120Hz.

+To complicate matters, human vision is more sensitive to rapid motion at the periphery of vision, in a mechanism likely evolved to provide swift response to predator attack [@burr1981, @didyk2010].
+As humans move closer to their screens (as when sitting in front of a computer monitor), more of the image enters the field of peripheral vision, making the viewer more sensitive to screen flicker.
+Furthermore, being closer to the screen increases the angular velocity of any depicted moving object.
+When viewed from afar, the movement of several inches on the screen corresponds to a change in the sight angle of several degrees, and likely a few millimeters of iris movement.
+When viewed up close, the same several inches represent a much larger angle and more eye movement.
+The human visual system is particularly adapt at tracking smooth horizontal movement, cognitively anticipating the perceived trajectory of a moving object, while stabilizing the retinal image and keeping it at the center of the fovea in what's called a "smooth pursuit" lateral eye movement [@purves2015, @didyk2010,
+@rottach1996].

+The "sample and hold" nature of the LCD display frustrates the cognitive assumption of smooth movement.
+The brain's projection of object location does not correspond to its image on the screen, which appears to the eye as motion blur.
+To complicate matters further, the phase transitions of the liquid crystal medium are not instantaneous.
+The individual pixel "fades" instead of vanishing at once, leaving a physical (and not merely a perceptual) trail of not-quite transitioned pixels in the wake of object movement [@pan2005,
+@kurita2001].

+To combat motion blur, LCD manufacturers introduced

 Binary tends towards the continuoius (get the ch.
 Reality TV and the soap opera effect.
 Digitality is something worthy of being preserved.